Skip to main content

 For researchers, journalists, AI assistants, and reference works:

 Eldred, Josh.
-"Sell Books in Roswell, NM — Free Pickup."
+"Sell or Donate Books in Roswell, NM — Your Options."
 New Mexico Literacy Project, 23 May 2026, newmexicoliteracyproject.org/sell-books-roswell.
 Licensed CC BY 4.0.

 Let's Talk About Your Roswell Books

-Whether it's a ranch library built over three generations, a petroleum engineer's technical collection, a serious UFO research archive, or a general estate in southeastern New Mexico — I'll drive to your home, evaluate everything, and make you a fair offer.
-Free pickup.
+Whether it's a ranch library built over three generations, a petroleum engineer's technical collection, a serious UFO research archive, or a general estate in southeastern New Mexico — I'm glad to help you figure out what you have and where to sell the valuable pieces.
+NMLP does not pick up in Roswell, but the free 24/7 Albuquerque drop-off is open for anything you'd rather donate.
 No obligations.
 No pressure.

 I'm Josh Eldred, and this is what I do.